YCbCr: R'G'B' to Y′PbPr

-Here, the prime (′) symbols mean gamma correction is being used; thus R′, G′ and B′ nominally range from 0 to 1, with 0 representing the minimum intensity (e.g., for display of the color black) and 1 the maximum (e.g., for display of the color white).
+Here, the prime (′) symbols mean gamma correction is being used; thus R′, G′, and B′ nominally range from 0 to 1, with 0 representing the minimum intensity (e.g., for display of the color black) and 1 the maximum (e.g., for display of the color white).
 The resulting luma (Y) value will then have a nominal range from 0 to 1, and the chroma (PB and PR) values will have a nominal range from -0.5 to +0.5.
 The reverse conversion process can be readily derived by inverting the above equations.

-Y'PbPr to Y'CbCr
+Y′PbPr to Y′CbCr

-When representing the signals in digital form, the results are scaled and rounded, and offsets are typically added.
+When representing the signals in digital form, the results are scaled and rounded and offsets are typically added.
 For example, the scaling and offset applied to the Y′ component per specification (e.g. MPEG-2) results in the value of 16 for black and the value of 235 for white when using an 8-bit representation.
 The standard has 8-bit digitized versions of CB and CR scaled to a different range of 16 to 240.
 Consequently, rescaling by the fraction (235-16)/(240-16) = 219/224 is sometimes required when doing color matrixing or processing in YCbCr space, resulting in quantization distortions when the subsequent processing is not performed using higher bit depths.

 The scaling that results in the use of a smaller range of digital values than what might appear to be desirable for representation of the nominal range of the input data allows for some "overshoot" and "undershoot" during processing without necessitating undesirable clipping.
-This "headroom" and "toeroom" can also be used for extension of the nominal color gamut, as specified by xvYCC.
+This "headroom" and "toeroom" can also be used for extension of the nominal color gamut as specified by xvYCC.

-The value 235 accommodates a maximum black-to-white overshoot of 255 - 235 = 20, or 20 / (235 - 16) = 9.1%, which is slightly larger than the theoretical maximum overshoot (Gibbs' Phenomenon) of about 8.9% of the maximum step.
+The value 235 accommodates a maximum overshoot of (255 - 235) / (235 - 16) = 9.1%, which is slightly larger than the theoretical maximum overshoot (Gibbs' Phenomenon) of about 8.9% of the maximum (black-to-white) step.
 The toeroom is smaller, allowing only 16 / 219 = 7.3% overshoot, which is less than the theoretical maximum overshoot of 8.9%.
-But because values 0 and 255 are reserved in HDMI, it is actually slightly less.
+In addition, because values 0 and 255 are reserved in HDMI, the room is actually slightly less.

-Y'CbCr to xvYCC
+Y′CbCr to xvYCC

-Since the equations defining Y'CbCr are formed in a way that rotates the entire nominal RGB color cube and scales it to fit within a (larger) YCbCr color cube, there are some points within the Y'CbCr color cube that cannot be represented in the corresponding RGB domain (at least not within the nominal RGB range).
-This causes some difficulty in determining how to correctly interpret and display some Y'CbCr signals.
-These out-of-range Y'CbCr values are used by xvYCC to encode colors outside the BT.709 gamut.
+Since the equations defining Y′CbCr are formed in a way that rotates the entire nominal RGB color cube and scales it to fit within a (larger) YCbCr color cube, there are some points within the Y′CbCr color cube that cannot be represented in the corresponding RGB domain (at least not within the nominal RGB range).
+This causes some difficulty in determining how to correctly interpret and display some Y′CbCr signals.
+These out-of-range Y′CbCr values are used by xvYCC to encode colors outside the BT.709 gamut.